KevinKra/My_notes/AWS/Guru_path/Apprentice/Cloud-Practitioner/notes.md

 ---

+## AWS Billing Per Service

 ### EC2 Pricing

+- Detailed Monitoring
+- Operating Systems and Software Packages (Windows cost more than an open-source OS like Linux)
 - Clock hours of server time
+- Pricing model
 - Instance type
-- Pricing model
-- Number of instances
 - Load Balancing
-- Detailed Monitoring
+- Elastic IP Addresses (Every time we created an EC2 instance we are given an IP address)
 - Auto Scaling (more EC2 instances the more you pay)
-- Elastic IP Addresses (Every time we created an EC2 instance we were given an IP address)
-- Operating Systems and Software Packages (Windows cost more than an open-source OS like Linux)

----
+- Number of instances

 ### Lambda Pricing

-- Lambda serverless
 - Request Pricing
   - Free Tier: 1 million requests per month
   - \$0.20 per 1 million requests thereafter